interactiveaudiolab/ppgs/README.md

 Downloads, unzips, and formats datasets.
 Stores datasets in `data/datasets/`.
 Stores formatted datasets in `data/cache/`.

+**N.B.** Charsiu and TIMIT cannot be automatically downloaded.
+You must manually download the tarballs and place them in `data/sources/charsiu` or `data/sources/timit`, respectively, prior to running the following.

 ```
 python -m ppgs.data.download --datasets <datasets>
 ```